gpdoud/prod-system/README.md

 # Demo script for Git/GitHub.com from Meeting on 9/20/2017

+Create a new folder on the disk

 	mkdir <foldername>

+Change directory

 	cd <foldername>
 	touch <filename>
 	edit <filename> - add text line to <filename>